soumildatta/soumildatta/README.md

 I am a PhD candidate with a research focus on the safety and trustworthiness of ML and AI systems.

-I was part of several research groups at the University of Mississippi in the past, namely the Ole Miss Security and Privacy Lab, were I worked on developing an efficient and generalizable inference-time adversarial attack for object detection models, and the [HEROES Lab](https://john.cs.olemiss.edu/heroes/), where I worked on developing concurrent algorithms and data structures for GPU architectures.
-My ultimate goals are to make the AI landscape safer, equitable, efficient, and more robust.
+I was part of several research groups at the University of Mississippi in the past, namely the Ole Miss Security and Privacy Lab, were I worked on developing an efficient and generalizable suite of inference-time adversarial attacks for object detection models, and the [HEROES Lab](https://john.cs.olemiss.edu/heroes/), where I worked on developing concurrent algorithms and data structures for GPU architectures.
 In addition to my research, I am keen on creating and contributing to user-friendly tools that help developers and researchers work more effectively and efficiently.
 <!---🌱 I’m currently exploring Adversarial ML, and Algorithm Optimizations--->
 🔭 Starting my next research by diving deeper into the behavior of LLMs
 🥅 One of my goals for 2024 is to develop universal methods and tools for XAI and Adversarial Learning for emerging models